sannidhayj20/Car-Part-Defect-Detection/README.md

     pip install -r requirements.txt
     ```

-3. Open the Jupyter Notebook:
+### Running the Application

+1. Prepare your dataset of automotive part images.
+2. Start the Streamlit application:
     ```bash
-    jupyter notebook
+    streamlit run app.py
     ```

-4. Navigate to the `car-part-models.ipynb` notebook and open it.
+3. Open your web browser and navigate to `http://localhost:8501` to interact with the application.

 ## Usage

-1. Prepare your dataset of automotive part images.
+1. Upload your dataset of automotive part images through the Streamlit interface.
-2. Load the dataset into the notebook.
-3. Run the cells in the notebook to preprocess the data, train the AI model, and perform defect detection.
+2. The application will preprocess the data, run the AI model for defect detection, and display the results.
-4. Analyze the results and adjust the model parameters as needed.
+3. Review the results and, if necessary, adjust the model parameters through the interface.

 ## Contributing